hablaras/script.artwork.loader/README.md

 The "artwork loader" expects each image to be named after the movie and in the same folder as the movie, but all movies and images can be in a single folder.

+## Settings

 The postfix of each artwork type can be specified in the settings section of the the add-on.

 For example:
 clearlogo = "-clearlogo.jpg" instead of "-logo.png"

 This addon also gives you the possibility to create your own second-rate clearlogos, because getting a image approved on e.g. fanart.tv can be a pain because of the high quality they expect.

+It is also possible to use the same image for multiple artworks.

+For example, specify this in settings to use the logo for both clearlogo and clearart:

+clearlogo = "-logo.png"
+clearart = "-logo.png"

 ## Installation